 Does it matter what kind of content it is, or where you shared it?
 At bitly we see a lot of links, and while every link is special, we’re learning a few general principles that we can share.Let’s take a look at one particular story - Baby otter befriended by orphaned kittens - which was first shared by StylistMagazine on Facebook on Tuesday at 7:12am.

+Tools.
+Find the stuff.
+Webdesign.
+Influences du web et d'Internet sur la société.
+Two decades of the web: a utopia no longer.
 Evgeny Morozov traces the development of the web from the laboratories of the Cold War to the world of venture capital and big money The “virtual community”: an idea that was the antithesis of Cold War paranoia The internet is a child with many fathers.

-It is an extremely complex multi-module technology and each module—from communication protocols to browsers—has a convoluted history.
-The internet’s earliest roots lie in the rise of cybernetics during the 1950s.
-Later breakthroughs included the invention of packet switching in the 1960s, a novel way for transmitting data by breaking it into chunks.
+Like many other entrepreneurs, the tenants would love to follow firms such as Facebook and Zynga, a maker of hugely popular online games including Farmville, that have been thrust into the internet limelight in the space of a few short years.
+100 Websites You Should Know and Use.
 Entertainment Meet David Peterson, who developed Dothraki for Game of Thrones There are seven different words in Dothraki for striking another person with a sword.

 With the amount of tools and programs cropping up all over the web for every type of person imaginable, its about time that someone wrote a massive list of resources for bloggers.
 Fortunately, I’ve taken up that responsibility to share with you some of the tools I use in my daily blogging life.
 45 More Excellent Blog Designs.
 Advertisement We, designers, are creative folks.

 And being creative, we permanently strive for inspiration — innovative approaches, crazy ideas, smashing concepts and, in general, unique designs which can help us to observe a given problem from a fresh perspective.
 Zeitgeist.
 Zeit·geist | Pronunciation: 'tsIt-"gIst, 'zIt | Function: noun | Etymology: German, from Zeit (time) + Geist (spirit) | Date: 1884 | Meaning: the general intellectual, moral, and cultural climate of an era.
 "Zeitgeist" means "the spirit of the times", and Google reveals this spirit through the aggregation of millions of search queries we receive every day.
 We have several tools that give insight into global, regional, past and present search trends.
 These tools are available for you to play with, explore, and learn from.
 Use them for everything from business research to trivia answers.
-Take a look inside the world of search
+Take a look inside the world of search.